Elvis Rodriguez

 Elvis Severino Rodriguez Mendoza (born 14 January 1996) is a Dominican professional boxer.
 As an amateur, he competed at the 2017 World Championships.

 Professional career

 Rodriguez made his professional debut on 9 November 2018, scoring a third-round technical knockout (TKO) victory against Valentin Juan Ortiz Hernandez at the Big Punch Arena in Tijuana, Mexico.

+Rodriguez is scheduled for his 2024 ring return at James L. Knight Center in Miami, FL on June 29, 2024.